 For Members of Ventana’s CCRC, access to private accommodations at predictable rates will be provided as needed over the course of a lifetime through our Life Care plan.
 These services include:

 LIFE CARE COMMUNITIES IN DALLAS, TEXAS

-With Life Care at Ventana, you can enjoy the peace of mind of knowing that all of the “what-ifs” of the future are covered.
-When treatment is needed, you know where you will receive it, who will provide it and what it will cost.
+At Ventana, you can enjoy the security of knowing that all the “what-ifs” of the future are covered.
+If and when treatment or care is needed, you know where you will receive it, who will provide it and what it will cost.

 HOW IS A CCRC REGULATED?

 The Texas Department of Insurance is responsible for regulating the state’s CCRCs.
 In Texas, a CCRC offers a continuing care contract that includes a promise to provide one or more elements of care in exchange for the payment of an entrance fee (often partially refundable) and periodic charges, such as a monthly service fee, or both.
 CCRCs typically offer three types of living accommodations: independent living, assisted living and skilled nursing care.
 The cost of assisted living and skilled nursing care is either partially or fully covered by both the entrance and monthly service fees.